developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Enabling a built-in System Application allows it to be freely launched, either by the Device User or programmatically by other Applications.
 Disabling a built-in System Application prevents it from being launched, either by the Device User or programmatically by other Applications.

-Since a built-in System Application is built-in, you cannot uninstall it from a device, even if you do not wish it to be used.
+Since a built-in System Application is built-in, it cannot be uninstalled from a device, even if its use is not desired.
-To prevent the use of a built-in System Application, you can disable it and thereby prevent its use, even though it remains installed.
+To prevent the use of a built-in System Application, it can be disabled and its use prevented while remaining installed.

 The value of this Managed Configuration specifies an Action value of ***Enable*** or ***Disable***.
 Depending on the Action value chosen, one of the following Managed Configurations must also be specified to provide the package name of the built-in System Application that is to be enabled or disabled.